-There’s something strangely unique feeling about a home with brand new carpet installed.
+There’s something strangely unique feeling about a home with brand-new carpet installed.
 It is a comforting satisfaction beneath your toes and a gentle ambiance of “fresh” fragrance in the air.
 As the kids say: “It’s a VIBE!”
 But after a few months to years, that new carpet smell and soft, luxurious pile become a hot spot for dust, allergens, and bacteria.
-Of course, vacuuming your does home help, but if you really want to eliminate pet dander, stains, oils, and dirt, and extend the life of your carpets there’s nothing that compares to professional cleaning.
+Of course, vacuuming your home does help, but if you really want to eliminate pet dander, stains, oils, and dirt and extend the life of your carpets, nothing compares to professional cleaning.

-There are many tips and tricks you can do on your own to maintain your carpet’s fresh smell and appearance, and you might even attempt to tackle individual carpet spills on your own immediately.
-But a yearly professional carpet cleaning service is totally worth the extra investment to ensure that the more challenging problems such as odors from pet urine, bacteria, and mold growth are handled properly.
-Let the experts work their magic, that’s what we’re here for.
+You can do many tips and tricks on your own to maintain your carpet’s fresh smell and appearance, and you might even attempt to tackle individual carpet spills on your own immediately.
+But a yearly professional carpet cleaning service is totally worth the extra investment to ensure that the more challenging problems, such as odors from pet urine, bacteria, and mold growth, are correctly handled.
+Let the experts work their magic; that’s what we’re here for.